department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/mustard-gas-lewisite.md

 <div class="va-introtext">

 If you were exposed to mustard gas (also known as sulfur mustard, yperite, or nitrogen mustard) or lewisite, a natural compound that contains the poison arsenic, you may have certain related long-term illnesses.
-Find out if you can get disability compensation or benefits for exposure to mustard gas or lewisite.
+Find out if you can get disability compensation or benefits for mustard gas exposure or lewisite exposure.

 </div>